Achievable logoAchievable logo

 Effective registration

-When a new issue’s registration is effective, the underwriter reaches out to customers who submitted indications of interest.
-If demand is high for the issue, they must be selective when determining which customers get shares.
-There aren’t many guidelines here, so underwriters typically sell shares to their most profitable customers.
+When a new issue becomes effective, the underwriter contacts customers who submitted indications of interest.
+If demand is high, the underwriter has to decide which customers receive shares.
+Because there are limited guidelines for allocation, underwriters often prioritize their most profitable customers.

 FINRA member firms (financial firms registered with FINRA), their employees, and their immediate family members are considered “restricted persons” and are prohibited from purchasing common stock IPOs.
 Immediate family members are defined as parents, siblings, and children, plus anyone that is financially dependent on the industry insider.
-Some refer to this as the “rule of 1,” or that it applies to family members “1 up” (parents), “1 down” (children), and “1 over” (siblings and spouses).
+Some refer to this as the “rule of 1,” meaning it applies to family members “1 up” (parents), “1 down” (children), and “1 over” (siblings and spouses).
 This restriction applies to in-laws as well (e.g. son-in-law, mother-in-law, etc.).
 These limitations do not apply to other family members not meeting the “rule of 1” (e.g. aunts, uncles, grandparents, nieces, nephews, cousins, etc.) unless they are financially dependent on the industry insider.

 Definitions